 The State of Maryland is focusing on building the capacity of Local School System Implementation Teams in the four essential functions of Systems Coaching.
 Consequently, the State is recommending that the Local School System Implementation Team (LSS-IT) address the exploration and installation stages of implementation during the first year of SSIP.
 This will enable the implementation teams to (1) work with schools to select an evidence-based practice aligned to school needs, (2) ready staff and the organization (3) select Instructional Coaches or a coaching plan to implement the EBPs with fidelity, (4) develop practice profiles for Instructional Coaches (5) select and work with State experts/providers to design training for selected EBP, and (6) provide initial training to coaches and teachers.
-We will target the 2017-16 school year for initial implementation of selected evidence-based practices at the school level
+We will target the 2017-16 school level